Johnny Cash: Outlaw image

 As his career was taking off in the late 1950s, Cash started drinking heavily and became addicted to amphetamines and barbiturates.
 For a brief time, he shared an apartment in Nashville with Waylon Jennings, who was deeply addicted to amphetamines.
 Cash would use the stimulants to stay awake during tours.
 Friends joked about his "nervousness" and erratic behavior, many ignoring the warning signs of his worsening drug addiction.

 Although he was in many ways spiraling out of control, Cash could still deliver hits due to his frenetic creativity.
 His rendition of "Ring of Fire" was a crossover hit, reaching number one on the country charts and entering the top 20 on the pop charts.
-It was originally performed by June's sister, but the signature mariachi-style horn arrangement was provided by Cash.
+It was originally performed by June Carter's sister, but the signature mariachi-style horn arrangement was provided by Cash.
 He said that it had come to him in a dream.

-Vivian Liberto claimed a different version of the origins of "Ring of Fire".
-In her book, I Walked the Line: My Life with Johnny, Liberto says that Cash gave Carter half the songwriting credit for monetary reasons.
+His first wife Vivian (Liberto) Cash claimed a different version of the origins of "Ring of Fire".
+In her book, I Walked the Line: My Life with Johnny (2007), Liberto says that Cash gave Carter half the songwriting credit for monetary reasons.

-In June 1965, Cash's camper caught fire during a fishing trip with his nephew Damon Fielder in Los Padres National Forest in California, triggering a forest fire that burned several hundred acres and nearly caused his death.
-Cash claimed that the fire was caused by sparks from a defective exhaust system on his camper, but Fielder thinks that Cash started a fire to stay warm and in his drugged condition failed to notice the fire getting out of control.
+In June 1965, Cash's camper caught fire during a fishing trip with his nephew Damon Fielder in Los Padres National Forest in California.
+It set off a forest fire that burned several hundred acres and nearly caused his death.
+Cash claimed that the fire was caused by sparks from a defective exhaust system on his camper, but Fielder thought that Cash started a fire to stay warm and, under the influence of drugs, failed to notice the fire getting out of control.
 When the judge asked Cash why he did it, Cash said, "I didn't do it, my truck did, and it's dead, so you can't question it."

 The fire destroyed 508 acre, burned the foliage off three mountains and drove off 49 of the refuge's 53 endangered California condors.
-Cash was unrepentant and claimed, "I don't care about your damn yellow buzzards."
+Cash was unrepentant and said, "I don't care about your damn yellow buzzards."
 The federal government sued him and was awarded $125,172.
 Cash eventually settled the case and paid $82,001.